 Notes to editors:

-Further information For further information, images and interviews please contact Tania Gessi at the Roma Support Group on 07905859012 and tania@romasupportgroup.org.uk.
+Further information For further information, images and interviews please contact Tania Gessi at the Roma Support Group on 07905859012 and [email protected].
 Settled status: what should EU citizens do about securing their status in the UK after Brexit?1/4/2019 Brexit means that EU nationals living in the UK will have to apply to be able to stay here, with full rights of residence.
 This is called the “EU Settlement Scheme”.
 Our Guide to the EU Settlement Scheme gives help on what you need to do if you are a EU national living in the UK.
 See our Roma and Brexit page and click on the first of the four headings "Our Guide to the EU Settlement Scheme".

 The Mayor of London and London Assembly have launched a special hub for Londoners who are EU citizens giving them guidance on securing settled status in the UK when Brexit comes into force.
 The Home Office/UK Visas and Immigration have also launched a document, "Settled status for citizens and their families", giving similar guidance in European languages.
-Any future documents giving help and advice to European citizens wanting to secure settled status will be added to our special Roma and Brexit page.
-The Roma Support Group would like to invite you to attend a full-day training course on Working with East European Roma in Safeguarding Context.
-This will take place on Thursday, March 14th from 10am to 4pm at a venue in Central London.
+Any future documents giving help and advice to European citizens wanting to secure settled status will be added to our special Roma and Brexit page. |